hartsfield/WallBoard/README.md

   - Only tested on Linux
   - No binaries provided (yet)

-Clone the repo, and run the following:
+Clone the repo, and run the following (assuming redis is running on the default port):

     go mod init example.com/m/v2
     go mod tidy